The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 POINT

-• Confirm and modify the paper selection criteria
+• Review and refine your study selection criteria

-• Adjust the passing score for the papers
+• Adjust the inclusion threshold for eligible papers

 Abstract 👇